2025 Wrexham National Eisteddfod: The Maes

 On 24 October 2024, the National Eisteddfod announced that the festival would be held in Isycoed, on the eastern outskirts of Wrexham city centre from 2–9 August 2025.
 It is specifically held on Ridley Wood Road, near Ridleywood, within Isycoed community, just north of Wrexham Industrial Estate.

 The Maes is located on agricultural land, alongside Maes B, a caravan site and parking, that is "convenient for visitors from all directions".
 It contains a 1,500 seat pavilion, performance spaces, stalls and a temporary Gorsedd circle.
 Simultaneous translation services are provided for a number of sessions across the Maes, with free equipment available from the site's translation centre just outside the Pavilion.

 Due to the rural location and distance to the nearest railway station, plans are in place to ensure visitors have "reliable and efficient public transport" to the site, as it would otherwise be a two-hour walk from Wrexham.
-A free shuttle low-level bus service operates between Wrexham General railway station.
-Wrexham bus station and the Maes from 8am to midnight.
-The T3 TrawsCymru service also serves the site.
+A free shuttle bus service operated between Wrexham General railway station, Wrexham bus station, and the Maes from 8am to midnight, operated by Arriva Buses Wales.
+The T3 TrawsCymru service also served the site.